Sunday Nite Surreal: The Sentinel (1977) Even in Hell, Friendships often Blossom into Bliss!

 the-sentinel-hello-daddy-1

-Both the operatives of good and the minions of evil, work to try and get her to either take up the mantle of a guardian or try to kill herself and become another soul won over by the devil, thwarting the secretive group of the secret sect of the Vatican to protect the gates of Hell from re-opening, watching over her to keep her from being terrorized into another suicide attempt.
+Both the operatives of good and the minions of evil, work to try and get her to either take up the mantle of a guardian or try to kill herself and become another soul won over by the devil, thwarting the secretive sect of the Vatican to protect the gates of Hell from re-opening, watching over her to keep her from being terrorized into another suicide attempt.

-Writer Jeffrey Konvitz Produced and wrote the screenplay for the film Directed by Michael Winner (The Nightcomers 1971, The Mechanic 1972, Death Wish 1974) the film was scripted by Jeffrey Konvitz (Silent Night, Bloody Night 1972—-The Stone Killer (1973)) based on his 1974 novel which the film does an excellent job of paying tribute to.
-The story unfolds beautifully with twists and turns and an extremely creepy and campy bizarre ambiance.
+Writer Jeffrey Konvitz produced the film for the Winner’s (The Nightcomers 1971, The Mechanic 1972, Death Wish 1974) film was also scripted by Konvitz (Silent Night, Bloody Night 1972,The Stone Killer 1973)) based on his 1974 novel; the film does an excellent job of paying tribute to that novel.

 Composer Gil Melle created the resplendent orchestral vibe, majestic horn section, haunting woodwinds, and resonant strings that cry out.
-Les Lazarowitz is credited as the sound recordist who creates a sonic landscape of terrifying wails, metallic splashes, and waves of dark moody textures.
+Les Lazarowitz is credited as the sound recordist who creates a sonic landscape of terrifying wails, metallic splashes, and waves of dark, moody textures.

 And Richard C. Kratina (camera work on Midnight Cowboy 1969) worked on interesting camera angles and cinematography.
 Costumes and wardrobe by Peggy Farrell, Set Design –Ed Stewart.
-Film editors Bernard Gibble (The Man in the White Suit 1951) and Terence Rawlings (Our Mother’s House 1967, The Devils 1971, The Great Gatsby 1974, Alien 1979)
+Film editors Bernard Gibble (The Man in the White Suit 1951) and Terence Rawlings (Our Mother’s House 1967, The Devils 1971, The Great Gatsby 1974, Alien 1979).

 cristina-raines-with-michael-winner-and-chris-sarandon-courtesy-of-horrorpedia